begogna/creabybego_old/README_bego.md

 The pictures are taken from the path that are defined in config.yml.
-When a small picture is required, it is taken from the folder thumnails (baseurl_posts_img:'/assets/images/posts/').
+When a small picture is required, it is taken from the folder thumnails (baseurl_featured_thumbnail: '/assets/images/thumbnail/').
 When a big picture is required, from the folder hero (baseurl_featured_img: '/assets/images/hero/')

 The name of the picture is defined inside the header of the post, under "image,feature", so you have to have a picture with this name in both folders.
 It can be the same or different, but the size has to be coherent with the usage.